At home or on the go, our new virtual try-on tool makes it easy to find your best style.

 Did you know that contact lens prescriptions need to be renewed every year?
 Click to find an exam time that fits your schedule.

-What Happens When You Sleep in Contacts
+What Happens If You Sleep With Contacts

 If you deprive your cornea of oxygen, it may swell, which can cause irritation, blurred vision, or an infection.
 Do it repeatedly and you’ll reduce the cornea’s ability to regenerate cells on its outer edges, which are especially adept at protecting your eyes from invaders.